-5. Specific types of drug
+5. Specific types of drugs

-Smoking
+Smoking and Vaping

 In accordance with part 1 of the Health Act 2006 and the school's Smoke-free Policy, the school is a smoke-free environment.
-Parents, visitors and staff will not smoke on school grounds and must avoid smoking in front of pupils and/or encouraging pupils to smoke.
+Parents, visitors and staff will not smoke anywhere on school grounds and must avoid smoking in front of pupils and/or encouraging pupils to smoke.
 This includes all buildings, out-buildings, playgrounds, playing fields and sheltered areas.

-Legal drugs and prescribed medicines
+Legal Drugs and prescribed medicines